ljr5102/Remember-The-Catnip/README.md

 ## Minimum Viable Product

-Remember The Milk is a web application inspired by the app of the same title.
+Remember The Catnip is a web application inspired by Remember The Milk.
 This app was built using Ruby on Rails and React.js.
-Remember The Milk allows users to:
+Remember The Catnip allows users to:

 - [ ] Sign up for an account